 Drones can be used to create 3D models of landmarks and landscapes.
 By taking a series of photographs from different angles these can be automatically stitched together using software such as Agisoft Photoscan.
 The file that is output from such software can be uploaded to 3D modelling websites such as Sketchfab.
 The model can then be shared or embedded on a website.
 Below is a model of the stack at Selwicks Bay, Flamborough.

 Drones can also be used to capture 4K video footage of locations and landforms.
 Below is a selection of videos recorded using a drone.

 Additionally, drones can be used to capture photographs to help illustrate geographical landforms and processes.

 Types of drone

-There are many different types of drone on the market.
-Some more expensive than others.
+There are many different types of drones on the market.
+Some are more expensive than others.
 The ones we think are worth investing in are: